ReshmaPD/Portfolio/README2.md

 ## Game-dependencies

-No such external dependencies are required to play.
+No such external dependencies are required to .
 All assets are locally available and works offline,removing the need for an active internet connection.

 ## Contributing